Dimi-G/Dimi-G/README.md

 ### Hi!
-I'm Dimitra, a physicist  🧑‍🔬 turned to data scientist & coder 👩‍💻
+I'm Dimitra, a physicist + material scientist  🧑‍🔬 turned to data scientist & coder 👩‍💻

 I am digging for answers in data & models but stipulating that the ultimate answer is 42...

+- 🔆 Currently busy with lab data management of Perovskite Solar Cells by developing and deploying [NOMAD](https://nomad-lab.eu/nomad-lab/) plugins

-- 🌱 Graduated from Spiced Academy Data Science Bootcamp on July 2024
+- 🌱 Graduated the Data Science Bootcamp from Spiced Academy on July 2024

 - ⚡ Fun fact: Recursive functions blow my mind

-- ❓ Ask me anything regarding mathematics in machine learning

--  🔭 Looking for collaborators for DS/ML projects

 <br/>